adudu21isme/rbxrulebreakers/README.md

 3. Maliciously DMCA'ing assets/games (False DMCA.
 Maliciously is when the user DMCA'ing does not have copyright over the content, unappealable.)
 4. Scamming (appealable under certain circumstances)
 5. Death threats (appealable under certain circumstances)
+6. Exploiting (unappealable.)
-6. illegal Activities (Depends on severity)
+7. illegal Activities (Depends on severity)

 If you want a Serious TOS-Breaker or Exploiter to be added onto the list, [create a issue.](https://github.com/adudu21isme/rbxrulebreakers/issues/new?assignees=adudu21isme&labels=report&projects=&template=user-report.md&title=%5BUSER+REPORT%5D)